-According to the sponsor of A.1174, there are no fiscal implications or costs associated with implementing this legislation.
-That is simply not true.
-Because this legislation would effectively reverse many of the tools plans use to manage the pharmacy benefit and improve care coordination for Medicaid beneficiaries, the net result is a serious erosion of the savings associated with the MMC pharmacy benefit carve-in.
-As part of 2013-2014 State Budget, the Medicaid pharmacy benefit was amended to expand the "prescriber prevails" provision beyond the atypical antipsychotic drug class to include eight other drug classes.
-The budget also amended the Medicaid mail order/specialty pharmacy benefit to allow specialty drugs to be dispensed at retail pharmacies.
-Both of these Medicaid pharmacy benefit changes resulted in nearly a \$60 million erosion of the targeted savings.
-This legislation would expand "prescriber prevails" to all drug classes, allow MMC plans to opt out of the Medicaid pharmacy benefit and create a new looser prior authorization process.
+The sponsor's assertion that there are no fiscal implications or costs associated with implementing this legislation- is simply not true.
+Effectively reversing many of the tools plans use to manage the pharmacy benefit and improve care coordination for Medicaid beneficiaries, would result in a serious erosion of the savings associated with the MMC pharmacy benefit carve-in.
+Moreover, expanding "prescriber prevails" to all drug classes and creating new looser prior authorization process would directly result in additional costs to the Medicaid program.
 While the exact cost of this expansion of benefits is unknown, this legislation fails to appropriate funds for these increased services.
 It is important to note that any increased costs associated with this legislation will also have a direct impact on the Medicaid global cap.

-HPA has concerns that A.1174 will significantly increase the cost of the Medicaid pharmacy benefit, while negatively affecting care quality and threaten the Medicaid global cap.
+HPA has concerns that A.700 will significantly increase the cost of the Medicaid pharmacy benefit, while negatively affecting care quality and threatening the Medicaid global cap.